pyrelease/pyrelease/README.rst

 If you experience any problems you can always check the error.log that will be in the same directory that you originally ran pyrelease.
 It clears after every session so if you want to save one or submit it you should change the name or move it to another location.
+The log itself is a straight dump of the logger set to INFO level, so everything you need to know should be in there.

 Pro-Tip